Asian shares sink after inflation-driven retreat on Wall St

 Investors had hoped the highly anticipated consumer price report would show the worst inflation in generations had slowed a touch last month, passing its peak.
 Instead, the U.S. government said inflation accelerated to 8.6% in May from 8.3% the month before.

 The growing expectation is for the Fed to raise its key short-term interest rate by half a percentage point at each of its next three meetings, beginning next week.
-That third one in September had been up for debate among investors in recent weeks.
 Only once since 2000 has the Fed raised rates by that much, last month.

 Surging prices and expectations about Fed policy have sent the two-year Treasury yield to its highest level since 2008 and the S&P 500 down 18.7% from its record set in early January.
-The worst pain has hit high-growth technology stocks, cryptocurrencies and other big winners of the pandemic’s earlier days.
-Now the damage is broadening as retailers and others warn about upcoming profits.
+High-growth technology stocks, cryptocurrencies and other big winners of the pandemic’s earlier days have been hurting the most, but the damage is broadening as retailers and others warn about upcoming profits.

-Since early in the pandemic, record-low interest rates engineered by the Fed and other central banks have helped keep investment prices high.
+Record-low interest rates engineered by the Fed and other central banks have helped keep investment prices high.
 Now the “easy mode” for investors is being switched off.
-Since higher interest rates make borrowing more expensive, dragging on spending and investments by households and companies, there also is a risk the Fed could push the economy into a recession.
+Since higher interest rates make borrowing more expensive, dragging on spending and investments by households and companies, there also is a risk the Fed could push the U.S. economy into a recession.

 Another report Friday showed consumer sentiment worsening more than economists expected.
 Much of the souring in the University of Michigan’s preliminary reading was due to higher gasoline prices.